List of Zootopia characters: Mr. Big

-In Zootopia

-When Judy and Nick are captured by his thugs, he pretends to freeze them for trespassing on his property, but is stopped by his daughter Fru Fru, who tells him that Judy saved her life in Little Rodentia.
+When Judy and Nick are captured by his polar bear thugs, he proceeds to freeze them for trespassing on his property, but is stopped by his daughter Fru Fru, who tells him that Judy saved her life in Little Rodentia.
 Being grateful for saving his daughter's life, Mr. Big ends up telling Judy everything she knows about Mr. Otterton's disappearance.
 Later, he helps Judy and Nick by interrogating Duke Weaselton, threatening to freeze him.
 During the credits, Mr. Big and Fru Fru watch Gazelle's concert while in Koslov's paws.

-In other media

 In Zootopia+, he is the main focus of the episode "The Godfather of the Bride", where he tells the story of his life, how he came to Zootopia, and how over time he became the powerful man he is now.

+In Zootopia 2, Mr. Big helps Judy and Nick when they have been accused of aiding the fugutive Gary De'Snake while also knowing more about the Lynxley family.
+In addition, Mr. Big helped to run Fru Fru's business.
+During this time, he and Fru Fru intimidate Nick into kissing Judith's candy ring.
+There was also a mentioning that Mr. Big plans to give Duke Weaselton some "cement shoes".
+During the credits, Mr. Big, Fru Fru, and Judith watch Gazelle's concert at the Burning Mammal festival on TV as Mr. Big's polar bears load Duke Weaselton into the trunk of a limousine.

 Mr. Big also has a cameo appearance in the 2023 short film Once Upon a Studio, as part of the group photo with the rest of the characters from Walt Disney Animation Studios being carried by Koslov.
 He and his daughter are also seen during the end credits, talking with Bernard and Miss Bianca from The Rescuers.

-Mr. Big and Koslov appear as playable characters (both together) in the video game Disney Heroes: Battle Mode.
+Mr. Big and Koslov appear as playable characters in the video game Disney Heroes: Battle Mode.
 He also appear as a playable character in Disney Magic Kingdoms.

+Mr. Big appears in the attraction Zootopia: Better Zoogether!, voiced again by Maurice LaMarche.